bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

 That’s a good look at most of the standard commands available to us in the console object.
 Each of these will work more-or-less the same across modern browsers.
 There may be some differences between browsers, as we saw in some of the examples.
 But there are a few more things I’d like to take a moment to point out, as they might prove useful in various ways.

-The following examples can be considered more like console “utilities.”
+The following examples can be considered more like console "utilities."
 They are not a part of the console object like most of the previous examples.
 Therefore they are not called with a leading console object reference.
 These utilities are supported directly by the browsers themselves.
 They cannot be called from JavaScript code but must be typed directly in the console to be used.
 In some cases the utility might be unique to a particular browser, in others the utility is supported much the same way in several browsers.
 Your mileage may vary based on your browser of choice.

 #### $0, $1, $2, $3, $4